pitchmuc/launchpy/docs/main.md

 * [Core compoment](##1.-Core-library-methods) : directly available through the launchpy module.
 * [Property](##2.-Property-class) : methods available for a Launch property.
 * [Library](##3.-Library-class) : methods to publish the changes
 * [Translator](##4.-Translator-class) : methods that helps you to copy paste elements from one property to another.
-This has become less useful as the UI is not reflecting this possibility.
+This has become less useful as the UI is now reflecting this possibility.

 if you want to have quick view on how to get started: [Get Started documentation](./getstarted.md)